May 8-10, 2023 | Atlanta, GA

 OneReq Summit, Diversity Recruiting, brings together Talent leaders and recruiting teams to address the most common barriers to DEI.
 Through impact-oriented keynotes and panels, you’ll learn best practices for reaching beyond boundaries to develop your recruiting team’s DEI competencies.

-Join recruiting leaders and your talent industry peers for three events featuring inspiring talks, workshops, and actionable insights – all to advance diversity, equity, and inclusion on recruiting teams.
+Join recruiting leaders and your talent industry peers for an impactful experience featuring inspiring talks, workshops, and actionable insights – all to advance diversity, equity, and inclusion through recruiting.